gonzalezben81/routlier/README.md

 ### Homicide in Detroit: The role of Firearms.

->This is the data set called `DETROIT' in the book 'Subset selection in regression' by Alan J. Miller published in the Chapman & Hall series of monographs on Statistics & Applied Probability, no. 40.
+>This is the data set called 'DETROIT' in the book 'Subset selection in regression' by Alan J. Miller published in the Chapman & Hall series of monographs on Statistics & Applied Probability, no. 40.
 The data are unusual in that a subset of three predictors can be found which gives a